linrunner/tlp-doc/developers/architecture.rst

       which calls :command:`tlp suspend` or :command:`tlp resume`.
       Use the `TLP_WITH_ELOGIND` :doc:`makefile` switch to install it to **/lib/elogind/system-sleep/49-tlp-sleep**.
-    * Else: you must provide a means to invoke :command:`tlp suspend` or :command:`tlp resume` (your mileage may vary).
+    * Else: you must provide a way to run :command:`tlp suspend` or :command:`tlp resume` (your mileage may vary).

 LAN, Wi-Fi, WWAN connected/disconnected - NetworkManager